-The project will serve Mental Health Services Act (MHSA) target population of older adults, adults, transition age young adults, and their families.
+The Mental Health Services Act (MHSA) portion of this project will serve a target population of older adults, adults, transition age young adults, and their families.
+The non-MHSA portion of the project will serve homeless veterans and residents of non-profit housing providers with supportive services.

-This project will contain eight: (8) one-bedroom units along with a community center.
-It is one-half mile east of McHenry Boulevard, a major commercial thoroughfare in the Modesto community with easy access to the following:
+The MHSA portion of this project will contain 10, one and two-bedroom units along with a community center.
+It is one-quarter mile east of McHenry Boulevard, a major commercial thoroughfare in the Modesto community with easy access to the following:

-- A Modesto Transit System stop, with 4 different bus lines that run to the downtown transfer station - Several shopping centers within 2-3 blocks of this site - Schools and city parks that are within walking/biking distance - A general hospital with emergency department that is just over a half mile away
+- A Modesto Transit System stop, with four different bus lines that run to the downtown transfer station - Several shopping centers within two blocks of this site - Schools and city parks that are within walking/biking distance - A general hospital with emergency department that is just over a half mile away

-BHRS has service sites with MHSA programs, and other BHRS services, located at 500 N.9th Street approximately 2 miles from the Kestrel Ridge housing project.
-Additional MHSA service providers are located within a 2-5 mile range of this housing project.
-Residents of the Kestrel Ridge project will also have easy access to:
+BHRS has service sites with MHSA programs, and other BHRS services, located at 500 N.9th Street approximately two miles from the Palm Valley Apartment project.
+Additional MHSA service providers are located within a two to five mile range of this housing project.
+Residents of the Palm Valley Apartment project will also have easy access to:

-- BHRS administrative offices - 24/7 services from Community Emergency Response Team, Warm-line/On-site peer Support Services - Housing Support staff and Consumer/Family Empowerment Center

-The Kestrel Ridge MHSA housing project will serve adults, older adults and transitional age young adults who have a serious mental illness (SMI)/serious emotional disturbance (SED) and are homeless and/or at risk of homelessness.
+- BHRS administrative offices - 24/7 services from Community Emergency Response Team, Warm-line/On-site Peer Support Services - Housing Support staff and Consumer/Family Empowerment Center - The Palm Valley Supportive Housing project will serve adults, older adults and transitional age young adults who have a serious mental illness (SMI)/serious emotional disturbance (SED) and are homeless and/or at risk of homelessness.
 Qualifying mental health diagnosis and other target population characteristics must be consistent with the Stanislaus County Three-Year MHSA-Community Services and Supports (CSS) Plan and the MHSA definition of target population.
 All potential residents must be referred to the housing project through the BHRS Housing & Supports Services program.
 Priority will be given to MHSA full service partnership program referrals.
 Occupancy will be limited to those whose income does not exceed 50% of the median income level.